bvantagelimited/mobile-sdk-showcase-apps/android-ts43-sample-app/README.md

 ### Flow 1: Get Phone Number

-**Purpose:** Retrieve the phone number associated with the active SIM card

 **Use Case:** When you need to retrieve the user's phone number without asking them to enter it

 **Scope:** `openid ip:phone`